Pouloo/ShellDocumentation/SHELL_MANUAL.md

 ## COMMAND LINE INTERPRETER

 > [!NOTE]
-> The base syntax of powershell couldn't be more different from bash and other unix-like shells and terminals, even sporting a unique name for its commands, `cmdlets` (meaning commandlets, very adorable), however i find the one to one ressemblence of default aliases for some of these commands and basic BASH commands to be a proof of at least some degree of inspiration from BASH, including the presence of a `man` command.
+> The base syntax of powershell couldn't be more different from bash and other UNIX-like shells and terminals, even sporting a unique name for its commands, `cmdlets` (meaning commandlets, very adorable), however i find the one to one ressemblence of default aliases for some of these commands and basic BASH commands to be a proof of at least some degree of inspiration from BASH, including the presence of a `man` command.
 Arguments for `cmdlets` are often to be preceded by an informative option-like `parameter`, but it can *sometimes* be ignored.

 ### Syntax